hemanth-narra/Hemanth-narra/Bulletproof-File-Sync-Setup-for-CA-Office.md

 Syncthing is the engine that makes everything else possible.
 It’s an open-source tool that lets all your laptops and desktops share files directly with each other — no Microsoft server in the middle, no waiting for uploads, just instant sync the moment someone saves a ROC document or ITR file.
 It’s completely free forever, works offline inside the office, and only sends the tiny changed bits of a file instead of the whole thing.

 Installation is dead simple and the same on every machine:
-go to https://syncthing.net/downloads/, download “Syncthing Windows 64-bit Setup”, run it, and let it finish.
+go to https://syncthing.net/downloads/ ,download “Syncthing Windows 64-bit Setup”, run it, and let it finish.
 It will automatically open a browser tab at http://127.0.0.1:8384.
 First time only, set a username/password for security and give the device a clear name like “CA-Hareesh-Laptop”, “CA-Sirisha-Desktop”, “Article-Hepsi-PC”, etc. That’s it — Syncthing now runs quietly in the background on every laptop and desktop, waiting for us to tell it which folder to share.

 ## The Master Folder – C:\ClientDATA